AustralianBioCommons/umccr-dictionary/docs/schemas/links.md

 ## Multiple links

-Not sure if this is correct:
-{: .label .label-yellow }

-Do not fully understand the use of 'non-exclusive relationships' vs multiple links.

-If a child can link to multiple parents, that is, be a child of either `parentA` OR `parentB` , simply list an additional link, example from gdc dictionary `clinical_test.yaml`
+If a child can link to multiple parents, that is, be a child of either `parentA` OR `parentB` , simply list an additional link, example from gdc dictionary `clinical_test.yaml`.
+Bear in mind that there has to be at least one link that has `required: true` to ensure that nodes are always connected to the rest of the graph.

 ```yaml
 links: